-As a young teen my father Hans carried a test tube with nitroglycerin, which he and a buddy had stolen from chemistry lab, by public transportation (!) to an area with sand dunes outside the city for a fun explosion experiment.
+As a young teen, my father Hans carried a test tube with nitroglycerin, which he and a buddy had stolen from the chemistry lab of their school, by public transportation (!) to an area with sand dunes outside the city for a fun explosion experiment.
 Not surprisingly, his favorite movie was Yves Montand and Charles Aznavour’s 1953 epic “Le Salaire de la Peur”.
-A gut wrenching, nail bitting nightmare of nitro, transported by desperate men in old trucks on washed out mountain roads (watch it, it’s a classic cult movie!).
+A gut-wrenching, nail-biting nightmare of nitro, transported by desperate men in old trucks on washed out mountain roads (watch it, it’s a classic cult movie!).

-Pahpie’s stern sense of unfailing responsibility developed later, after deserting Hitler’s army and spending over three years as a prisoner of war in assorted French dungeons.
+Pahpie’s stern sense of unfailing responsibility developed later, after deserting Hitler’s navy and spending over three years as a prisoner of war in assorted French dungeons.

 These are my parents in 1948, shortly after his return, with my older sister Diana.
 She didn’t much like this stranger, who appeared out of no-where and moved in with her and her mother.
 You can’t blame the girl, really, because the concept of a father was totally foreign to her, she had never met one before.

-Nitroglycerin Hans had desired to become an ingenieur and submariner, but his father saw the writing on the wall and secretly signed him up as a medical student to asure the marginally safer medic duty for his son in the soon to explode world war.
-Eventually, this resulted in an ophthalmologist, who used his talented fingers to reconstruct shredded faces after industrial accidents and who was possibly the first consistant seatbelt user in the univers because he was so fed up with repairing the damage caused by humans crashing through car windshields.
+Nitroglycerin Hans had desired to become an Ingenieur and Submariner, but his father saw the writing on the wall and secretly signed him up as a medical student to assure the marginally safer medic duty for his son in the soon to explode world war.
+Eventually, this resulted in an ophthalmologist, who used his talented fingers to reconstruct shredded faces after industrial accidents and who was possibly the first consistent seatbelt user in the universe because he was so fed up with repairing the damage caused to human faces crashing through windshields.

-Indulging his engineering ambitions, he constructed a multi-track electric train set, which was mounted on the surface of a board, attached to the wall like a murphy bed.
+Indulging his engineering dream, he constructed a multi-track electric train set, which was mounted on the surface of a board, attached to the wall like a Murphy bed.
 It was folded up and hidden behind a curtain, when not in use.
-Mostly during the Winter months, he’d lower the 6’x15′ (2x5m) or so, tabletop with it’s simple block and tackle pulley system and we’d play with the trains.
-Naturally every single item on the board, except the actual trains, had to be glued or screwed to the board.
+Mostly during the Winter months, he’d lower the 6’x15′ (2x5m) or so, tabletop with its simple block and tackle pulley system and we’d play with the trains.
+Naturally, every single item on the board, except the actual trains, had to be glued or screwed to the board.
 There was a quarry with miniature workers on scaffolding made of matches and toothpicks, a refinery built from former shampoo bottles, forested mountain ranges with crystal clear lakes made of frosted glass, actual water pumped in a closed loop, running down narrow creek beds and splashing down waterfalls lined with putty.
 Everything built lovingly from scratch.
-The most amazing part, almost, were the thousands and thousands of criss-crossing multi-colored wires underneath the table!
-Na, the blinking light show was even better!
+The most amazing part, almost, was the thousands and thousands of crisscrossing multi-colored wire system underneath the table!

-He taught me anatomy and how to dissect just about anything; sailing a boat; driving a car, including parallel parking uphill and how to shift down and accelerate through a curve; eating fermented herring without flinching and how to wash it down with aquavit.
-When I started my first year at university, he opened an account for me at a local store for textbooks and other scientific volumes.
-Any text I needed, no questions asked, I could buy on his account.
-But, by the same token, he was always pushing the envelop: “What, you haven’t read that yet?
+He taught me anatomy – my earliest instructions remembered were the skinning and dismembering of a hare for dinner.
+He explained joint function, the way muscles stretch across joints, and with a probe, he demonstrated the pathway of lead shot through the tissues.
+He also taught me how to sail and how to drive a car, including parallel parking uphill and how to shift down and accelerate through a curve.
+Along the way, I learned how to eat fermented herring without flinching and how to wash it down with aquavit.
+When I started my first year at university, he opened an account for me at a local store for textbooks and other scientific volumes, a store where he had bought during his own studies.
+Any text I needed, no questions asked, I could buy it.
+By the same token, he was very demanding, always pushing against my intellectual inertia: “What, you haven’t read that yet?
 Shouldn’t you know this?”.